maxdollinger/dmt/README.md

 ### Simplicity in Data Types

 Native INET and MACADDR types were not used to avoid complexity, but they should be considered in a real-world system for data integrity and validation.
-Testing Focus

 ### Testing & DX

 Significant effort went into integration testing because it's the most stable and valuable layer for ensuring system behavior.
 Good DX here leads to more thorough and confident testing.
-Live resloading of the DEV Container would be nice but skipped for now.
+Live reloading of the DEV container would be also nice but skipped for now.
-API Key Handling

 ### Production Considerations

 - For development speed, the API key is hardcoded.
-In production, it should:

-  - Be stored in the database
+In production, keys should be stored in the db and hashed.
-  - Be hashed securely
-  - Be rotated and managed properly

-- Logging & Monitoring: Improve structured logging; add tracing and monitoring.
+- Logging & Monitoring: Improve logging anbd add tracing, monitoring.

 - Secrets Management: Use a secret manager instead of raw environment variables.